AndreaMiotto/PartialSheet/README.md

 Remember to always add `import PartialSheet` in every file you want to use the PartialSheet.

 In the **Example** directory you can find more runnable examples with more complex structures.

+## Version 2
+The new version brings a lot of new features and improvements, but for now I had to drop the compatibility with iOS systems before the 15.0.
+If you need you can still use the version 2 pointing to the correct tag in the Package Manager.